 - Different ways to initialize the means.

 - Different stopping criteria.

 - Dynamic methods for determining the right number of clusters (K) for a given image.

-- Problem: histogram-based and clustering-based segmentation can produce messy regions.
+- Problem: histogram-based and clustering-based segmentation using color/texture/etc can produce messy regions.
+(Why?)

 - How can these be fixed?